 Motor Truck Cargo Coverage

 A lot can happen to your cargo when you are on the road.
 From theft to wet loads and refrigeration breakdown, your cargo doesn’t always make it to its destination in one piece.
-Instead of suffering a loss, if you have cargo coverage, then you may not have to pay for
+Instead of suffering a loss, if you have cargo coverage, then you may not have to pay for lost product.

 As far as programs go, medical payment is important with trucking insurance.
 It is also one of the simpler options to understand.
 If you or your passengers are hurt while driving or riding in the rig, then this coverage covers medical bills.
 Keep in mind that unpaid medical bills or medical bills out of pocket can be high enough to severely hurt a business.